john-liu2/batch_img/README.md

 Options:
   -l, --length INTEGER RANGE  Resize image file(s) on original aspect ratio to
                               the length.
 0 - no resize  [default: 0; x>=0]
+  -o, --output TEXT           Output file path.
+If skipped, use the current
-  --help                      Show this message and exit.
+                              dir path  [default: ""] --help                      Show this message and exit.
 ```